Since 2005, PowerLoom® is available free-of-charge under a triple

 STELLA programming language.

-Snapshots are built from the latest sources in our CVS repository.
+Snapshots are built from the latest sources in our repository.

-They run through a set of tests but are not as thoroughly tested as
+They are the most current and run through a set of tests but are not as thoroughly tested as

 Release Notes Top

 Release notes summarize user-visible

 changes for each PowerLoom release.
 More detailed code-level change